Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13 | Times Leader

 The Browns (3-5) ended a four-game losing streak, and in the process saved their season from slipping away as they try to stay competitive while awaiting quarterback Deshaun Watson’s return from an 11-game suspension.

-Chubb scored on runs of 3 and 11 yards, and Brissett added a 3-yard TD run and connected with Amari Cooper on a 4-yard pass in the second half as the Browns built a 25-0 lead while playing their best all-around game in 2022.
+Chubb scored on runs of 3 , and Brissett added a 3-yard TD run and connected with Amari Cooper on a 4-yard pass in the second half as the Browns built a 25-0 lead while playing their best all-around game in 2022.

+“The game was 25-0 before you even know it,” Bengals coach Zac Taylor said.
+“We just didn’t come back.
+The worst thing to do against the Cleveland Browns is to give them a two, three score lead with their running game and their pass rush.”

 Led by Garrett, Cleveland’s defense, which has struggled for most of the season, put relentless pressure on Burrow, who was without top receiver Ja’Marr Chase because of a hip injury.